SEA Community Outreach

 Run in Blu

 They no longer receive funding from SEA for a variety of reasons, main ones being, they no longer need funding or had folded.
-Those who closed were affected by the greater oversight of NGOs in China with new laws that went into effect about four years ago.
+Those who closed were affected by the greater oversight of NGOs in China with new laws that went into effect several years ago.

 For this reason, SEA can only fund organizations that have received a valid and current NGO certificate from the Chinese government.
 Regardless of how long the organization may have operated in China, every fall I make my rounds to obtain the most recent certificate.
 Any organizations who cannot provide this cannot be considered for SEA support.

-A new organization that we are supporting since last year is Make-A-Wish Shanghai.
+An organization that we are supporting, along with the four mentioned above, is Make-A-Wish Shanghai.
 They grant wishes to terminally ill Chinese children and teens.
 The main organization was founded in Florida, USA and they benefit from teaming up with Disneyland and such is similarly the case here in Shanghai.

 Together, SEA is making a difference in the community that we call home for now.